BGB Dungeon Masters

 - No need to disclose how this content might come up in the adventure.
 A simple list of potential triggers will help players identify adventures they might want to avoid.

 Unable to run your table?

 Life happens.
 Conflicts come up.
 If you are unable to run your session, contact us about us, and we’ll understand.
 The key phrase there is, Contact Us.

-If you have a sudden reason you won’t be able to host your listed session (such as illness or an emergency), call the store as soon as you’re able.
-We’ll convert your session to an open gaming table for the day and roll your players’ tickets over to a future week.
+If you have a sudden reason you won’t be able to host your listed session (such as illness or an emergency), call the store as soon as you’re able and send an email note to the store as well: [email protected], [email protected], [email protected].

 If conflicts become a more frequent occurrence, we may talk to you about continuing as a player instead of a DM.
 No-call no-showing will expedite that discussion.

 We know D&D doesn’t happen without someone sitting at the head of the table, so to say thanks, Dungeon Masters receive 300 MVP points for each player at their table.
 Oh and of course, no need to buy a ticket!

 Ready to sit in the Dungeon Master seat?